 Collider objects interact with the bones.

-Bones exclude from physics simulation.
+Bones are excluded from physics simulation.

 - Freeze Axis